bitovi/hatchify/doc/react/README.md

 ## createJsonapiClient

-Creates a new JSON:API rest client from the defined schemas. `createJsonapiClient` accepts a base url, and schema set.
+`createJsonapiClient` creates a new JSON:API rest client from the defined schemas.
+It accepts a base url, and schema set.

 ```ts
 const hatchedReact = hatchifyReact(createJsonapiClient("/api", Schemas))